ubccpsc/classy/docs/developer/customization.md

 Out of the box, Classy's default behaviour should suit most courses; however, sometimes custom views and endpoints are necessary to support internal course operations.

 Classy consists of two TypeScript applications: AutoTest and Portal.
 Only Portal is customizable at this time.
-Portal consists of an MVC frontend and a RESTful API backend application.
+Portal consists of an MVC frontend and a REST-based API backend application.
 Docker services and Nginx configuration can also be customized to provide new services on your Classy server that are accessible via HTTP (ie. https://cs999.students.cs.ubc.ca/my-new-docker-service).

 The directory structure of a plugin: